JavaMaxim/phone-booking-fx/README.md

 embedded Tomcat.
 See `applications.properties` file for custom configuration.
 You can access the database console at http://localhost:8080/h2-console, and its data is set from `data.sql` file.

+**You have to run the ServerRest project first**.
 To start the server use `mvnw spring-boot:run` command.
 To stop - `mvnw spring-boot:stop`.

 ## ClientFX
 A JavaFX & SpringBoot client that provides book/return operations.